A guide to British game birds

 Pheasant is by far the most well-known and abundant game bird in Britain and is a staple of driven shooting.
 With its subtle flavour, it’s a great choice for those who are taking their first plunge into the world of game.

-The pheasant shooting season starts on the 1st October and lasts until the 1st February, and pheasant shooting is known for being a testing sport.
-Pheasants can be found in woodland edge, shrubby wetland and agricultural land, and although pheasant shooting is available throughout all of the country, the Devon and Welsh hills, in particular, are known for providing the best experiences.
+The pheasant shooting season starts on October 1st and lasts until February 1st, and pheasant shooting is known for being a challenging sport.
+Pheasants can be found in woodland edge, shrubby wetland and agricultural land, and although pheasant shooting is available throughout the country, pheasant shoot locations in the Devon and Welsh hills, in particular, are known for providing the best experiences.

 Grouse